For the vectors C and D in the image, find the magnitude and dire... | Channels for Pearson+

 3. Vectors Adding Vectors by Components

-For the vectors C and D in the image, find the magnitude and direction (measured as a counterclockwise angle from the positive x-axis) of the vector difference D - C. Subtracting one vector from another (e.g. D - C) can be thought of as adding the "reverse" of that second D + (- C).
+For the vectors C and D in the image, find the magnitude and direction (measured as a counterclockwise angle from the positive x-axis) of the vector difference C - D. Subtracting one vector from another (e.g. C - D) can be thought of adding the "reverse" of that second C + (- D).

-For the vectors C and D in the image, find the magnitude and direction (measured as a counterclockwise angle from the positive x-axis) of the vector difference D - C. Subtracting one vector from another (e.g. D - C) can be thought of as adding the "reverse" of that second D + (- C).
+For the vectors C and D in the image, find the magnitude and direction (measured as a counterclockwise angle from the positive x-axis) of the vector difference C - D. Subtracting one vector from another (e.g. C - D) can be thought of adding the "reverse" of that second C + (- D).

 ANSWERS OPTIONS